AndersWik/AMSPuppeteer/README.md

 }
 ```

-If we add a `elasticsearch.json` file in the config folder we can set what node elasticsearch is listening to and what the index name is.
+In the `elasticsearch.json` file in the config folder we can set what node Elasticsearch is listening to and what the index name is.

 ``` json
 {